kuzudb/kuzu-docs/docs/extensions/overview.md

 # Using extensions in Kùzu

 ## Install extension

 Kùzu requires the user to install the extension before loading and using it.
-We support selected extensions, but users can also load their own extensions (or those developed by third-parties).
+We support selected extensions, but users can develop and load their own extensions (or use those developed by third-parties).

 ### 1. Install an official extension

 Official extensions can be simply installed by running the install command:

 ```